kah-seng/tp/docs/UserGuide.md

   e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
 * At least one of the optional fields must be provided.
 * If a prefix is provided, then it must not be empty (e.g., `find n/` will result in an error).
-* Use the `list` command to return to the full list after using find.
+* Use the `list` command without any prefixes to reset the display.

 Examples:
 * `find John` returns `john` and `John Doe`